-When the system fails to boot, the LEDs for STATE (Green), FAULT, and WLAN will all light up simultaneously and blink at one-second intervals.
-This may be due to improper operation or uncontrollable issues, such as an unexpected shutdown while updating the firmware.
-To recover the firmware, refer to the "Firmware Recovery" section in Chapter 6.
+The FAULT, SIGNAL, CLIENT, BRIDGE, and WLAN LEDs lighting up simultaneously and blinking at one-second intervals indicates that the system has failed to boot.
+This may be due to improper operation or an uncontrollable factor, such as an unexpected shutdown during firmware update.
+Instructions on how to recover the firmware can be found in Chapter 6 in the "Firmware Recovery" section.